 Throughout the Citadel, you can visit temples, quarters of the royal family, and a theatre featuring traditional Vietnamese music and dance during showings throughout the day.

 Comfortable shoes are a must; you’ll be doing a lot of walking.
 But I’d also recommend ones that are easy to take on and off as you’ll need to remove your shoes before going in the temples.
 You’ll also need to make sure to have your shoulders and legs covered if you are going inside these holy areas.
 This can be a challenge as it can get quite hot there (we visited in October and it was about 35C).
 Therefore, I recommend long shorts past the knee, loose cotton trousers, or maxi skirts.
 I’d also recommend a silk scarf or similar to cover your shoulders if you can’t take wearing sleeves.

 If it’s sunny, definitely wear a hat.
 I recommend one of the traditional conical hats (nón lá).
 It will shade you without feeling hot and can double as a much-needed fan.

 Other things to do in Hue

 This seven-story pagoda is located along the river Hue.
 The historic temple was built in 1844.
 Go early in the morning to beat the crowds.

 Take a ride down the river

-The perfume river, known locally as the Huong, runs through the centre of Hue, named for the flowers that grow along its banks and drop into the river in the autumn.
-Boat tours are available to cruise down the river, taking in the city’s sights.
+The perfume river, known locally as the Huong, runs through the centre of Hue.
+It is named for the flowers that grow along its banks and drop into the river in the autumn.
+You can take a boat tours to cruise down the river, taking in the city’s sights.

 Try the local food

-Along with other delicious Vietnamese food, you’ll find a lot of dishes local to Hue that are must-tries during your visit, including:
+Along with other delicious Vietnamese food, you’ll find a lot of dishes local to Hue that are must-tries during your visit.
+These include: